lucasrodrigues10/ingresse_dev_test/README.md

 The purpose of this project is to create an API that manages information of an candidate looking for new jobs.  <br>
-The candidate has an can apply to multiple companies and receive multiple feedbacks. <br>
+The candidate has an localization and can apply to multiple companies and receive multiple feedbacks. <br>
 The database used for this project is PostgreSQL.

 ---